darshnk/Youtube-Data-Harvesting---Warehousing/README.md

 Key features of the app are :

-*Easy Channel Data Retrieval*: The application allows users to input a YouTube channel ID, fetch relevant details such as video count, channel views, playlists, videos, and comments, and store this data securely in both MongoDB and PostgreSQL databases.
+**Easy Channel Data Retrieval**: The application allows users to input a YouTube channel ID, fetch relevant details such as video count, channel views, playlists, videos, and comments, and store this data securely in both MongoDB and PostgreSQL databases.

-Seamless Data Migration: Users can seamlessly migrate channel data from MongoDB to a PostgreSQL database, enabling efficient data warehousing and analysis using SQL queries.
+**Seamless Data Migration**: Users can seamlessly migrate channel data from MongoDB to a PostgreSQL database, enabling efficient data warehousing and analysis using SQL queries.

-Interactive Data Analysis: The Data Analysis section offers a range of predefined questions about the channels, presenting users with valuable insights such as the most viewed videos, the channels with the highest number of videos, and more.
+**Interactive Data Analysis**: The Data Analysis section offers a range of predefined questions about the channels, presenting users with valuable insights such as the most viewed videos, the channels with the highest number of videos, and more.

-User-Friendly Interface: With an intuitive Streamlit interface, users can navigate through various functionalities effortlessly.
+**User-Friendly Interface**: With an intuitive Streamlit interface, users can navigate through various functionalities effortlessly.
 The application guides users on finding YouTube channel IDs and provides a streamlined process for data storage and analysis.

 **Developed using:**
 ------------